decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

 ## Client Quick Start Installation

-The DEX client can be installed in one of the following ways.
+Bison Wallet can be installed in one of the following ways.
 Download the application from *just one* of the following locations:

-* Download the standalone DEX client for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
-Extract the "dexc" executable from the archive and run it.
+* Download standalone Bison Wallet for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).
+Extract the "bw" executable from the archive and run it.
 Open any web browser to the link shown by the application.
-You may also put the **dexc** executable's folder on your `PATH`.
+You may also put the **bisonw** executable's folder on your `PATH`.
 * [Use Decrediton](https://docs.decred.org/wallets/decrediton/decrediton-setup/),
-  the official graphical Decred wallet, which integrates the DEX client, and go to the DEX tab.
+  the official graphical Decred wallet, which integrates Bison Wallet, and go to the DEX tab.
 * (Legacy users) Use the Decred command line application installer, [**dcrinstall**](https://docs.decred.org/wallets/cli/cli-installation/).
 This